fastapi/fastapi/docs/en/docs/advanced/sql-databases-peewee.md

 some_var.set("new value")
 ```

-To get a value anywhere inside of the context (e.g. in any part handling the current request) use:
+To get a value anywhere inside the context (e.g. in any part handling the current request) use:

 ```Python
 some_var.get()